aaranburu/Deep-Reinforcement-Learning-Nanodegree-Udacity/Navigation/Report.md

 ## Learning algorithm

 The implemented learning algorithm is based on the Deep Q Learning approach originally described in Google´s DeepMind [Nature publication : "Human-level control through deep reinforcement learning (2015)"](https://storage.googleapis.com/deepmind-media/dqn/DQNNaturePaper.pdf).
-The steps of the algorithm can be found in the picture below:
+As an input, the vector of state with size 37 is obtained by the sensors of the agent is employed.

+There are two main improvements with respect to traditional Deep Q Learning algorithms as part of the solution.
+In first place, experience replay is used by means of a replay buffer to break correlations between consecutive sample sequences.
+This is carried out by sampling randomly from the replay buffer that contains samples history.
+Secondly, the so called Fixed Q-Targets concept is employed.
+In this case, this strategy aims to prevent correlations with the targe by updating network weights periodically.
+This helps the algorithm to have enough time to learn from the otherwise fastly changing network.
+The steps of the complete algorithm can be found in the picture below:

 ![Deep Q-Learning algorithm from Udacity course](./images/DQN.png)

 This algorithm screenshot is taken from the [Deep Reinforcement Learning Nanodegree course](https://www.udacity.com/course/deep-reinforcement-learning-nanodegree--nd893)

-As an input, the vector of state obtained by the sensors of the agent is employed.
+It is important to recall that the vector of state only has 37 dimensions.
 Therefore, it is enough to build a Neural Network with just fully connected layers followed by Rectified Linear Units (ReLUs).
 If images are to be used as the state-space, then a Convolutional Neural Network (CNN) needs to be designed.
 The deep neural network is composed by the following layers and stages:

 - Fully connected layer - input: 37 (state size) | output: 64
 - ReLU layer - activation function